rajeshelurii/Angular-Interview-Questions/README.md

  67. ### What is a DI token?
       A DI (Dependency Injection) token is a key used to identify and retrieve a dependency in Angular's dependency injection system.
 It's like a label that helps the injector find the right provider for the requested dependency.

  68. ### What is Angular DSL?

-     A DI (Dependency Injection) token is a key used to identify and retrieve a dependency in Angular's dependency injection system.
-It's like a label that helps the injector find the right provider for the requested dependency.
 	Angular DSL (Domain-Specific Language) is a special syntax used in Angular to extend standard HTML with Angular-specific features.
 It allows you to write HTML-like code that Angular understands and compiles into regular HTML for the browser.